August Borms: Inter-war activity

 Borms was initially sentenced to death for his collaboration with the Germans.
-After an intervention from a sympathetic cleric attached to the German Foreign Ministry, Papal nuncio Eugenio Pacelli intervened in support of Borms, writing a letter to the Belgian authorities that presented the Flemish leader as an idealist and argued that his frequent visits to Germany during the war had been to see Flemish prisoners rather than to discuss collaboration.
+After an intervention from a sympathetic cleric attached to the German Foreign Ministry, Papal nuncio Eugenio Pacelli (who later became pope as Pius XII) intervened in support of Borms, writing a letter to the Belgian authorities that presented the Flemish leader as an idealist and argued that his frequent visits to Germany during the war had been to see Flemish prisoners rather than to discuss collaboration.
 He added that Borms was a staunch Roman Catholic who had never attacked the church, something that should be taken into account by an avowedly Catholic country like Belgium.
 As a result of this and other campaigns his sentence was commuted to life imprisonment.

 Despite his imprisonment Borms continued to be active in Flemish politics and was instrumental in establishing the Front Movement and Frontpartij.
 Along with his close ally Cyriel Verschaeve he was the leader of a tendency within this group that saw future collaboration with Germany as the best way to fulfil Flemish ambitions.
 By 1926 Borms had been offered an early release from prison but he refused to accept it, as it included a clause barring him from political activity, and instead campaigned from jail for a general amnesty for prisoners held because of nationalist activism.

 From his prison cell Borms won a by-election in Antwerp, defeating the Liberal Party candidate in a vote that was boycotted by both the Catholic Party and the Belgian Labour Party.
 The margin of his victory in the election, which was held on 9 December 1928, caused a stir as he won 83,053 votes to 44,410 for the Liberals' Paul Baelde and 58,052 spoiled ballots (as the Catholics and Labour had told their supporters to do).
 Baelde took the seat however as Borms' conviction de barred him from parliament.
 Nonetheless, on the back of this performance the Frontpartij enjoyed significant gains in the general election the following year.
+Borms was released from prison the same year.